Farm to Market Road 102

 Farm to Market Road 102 (FM 102) is a state highway in the U.S. state of Texas.
-The highway begins at State Highway 60 (SH 60) in Wharton in Wharton County.
+The highway begins at U.S. Route 59/Future I-69 in Wharton in Wharton County.
 It heads northwest through Eagle Lake in Colorado County and ends at Interstate 10 (I-10) near Alleyton, which is just east of Columbus in Colorado County.